tdwg/tcs2/docs/implementation-experience-report/README.md

    in others.
 In this example Tan & Koponen (1983) recognise _Dicranoloma brachypelma_ sec.
 Tan & Koponen 1983, while Eddy (1988) and Klazenga (1999)
    include the type of _Leucoloma brachypelma_ Broth. in _Dicranoloma braunii_
    sec.
-Eddy 1988 and Dicranoloma braunii_ sec.
+Eddy 1988 and _Dicranoloma braunii_ sec.
 Klazenga 1999 respectively.
+Tan
-Tan (1989) and Norris & Koponen (1999) do ot mention the type of _leucoloma brachypelma_ at all.
+   (1989) and Norris & Koponen (1999) do not mention the type of _leucoloma
+   brachypelma_ at all.
 Because of this, we cannot say with certainty how _Dicranoloma braunii_ sec.
 Tan 1989 and _Dicranum braunii_ sec.
+Norris &
-Norris & Koponen 1990 relate to the other three concepts of _Dicranoloma braunii_
+   Koponen 1990 relate to the other three concepts of _Dicranoloma braunii_